 2011 - Fullerton, California - Kelly Thomas

 May 9, 2012 - Officer Manuel Ramos is charged with second-degree murder and involuntary manslaughter, and Cpl.
 Jay Patrick Cicinelli is charged with involuntary manslaughter and felony use of excessive force.
+On January 13, 2014, a jury acquits Ramos and Cicinelli.

 May 16, 2012 - The City of Fullerton awards $1 million to Thomas’ mother, Cathy Thomas.